aldebaran/robot-jumpstarter/README.md

 Template: simple-tabletpage
 --------

+A webpage that uses NAOqi services by calling them with QiMessaging.js.

+*Ideal for:*: A diagnosis webpage, an utility for controling your robot, a javascript game on the tablet, a configuration page, a helper for testing (e.g. text to speech), etc.

 *Usage:* `python jumpstart.py simple-tabletpage my-package-name`

-This demonstrates a simple way of having a webpage that uses NAOqi services by calling them with QiMessaging.js.

 It also contains a behavior, who, when run on Pepper, will require that webpage to be displayed on her tablet.

-This template can be a good starting point for either making a webpage that can be opened on the robot (for debug or configuration purposes, e.g. testing text to speech), or for making a simple tablet-driven animation.

 To test the page without installing it on a robot, run `python serve.py` (in the app's root), and a new tab will be opened on your browser, in which you will be prompted to enter your robot's IP address, then given your app page as if it was installed on the robot (so you can use all your browser's debug facilities, and just reload the page when you edited your html/js/css).